An Invitation

 Birds such as waterfowl, gulls and other shore birds usually nest or forage on the ground for food.
 So to capture these larger birds, scientists use two net cannons, fired simultaneously.
 The net spreads out in the air and may capture several birds at once.

 But God won’t snatch us ‘from the air’ by force, and interestingly enough, the Devil isn’t allowed to.
-Satan most often uses my 2nd technique.
+Satan most often uses the second technique; bribery.

 2. Using Bribery: Not God’s Style